 Keep up with the latest hiring trends!

 Has there been a more talked-about topic in the world of work than engagement and retention over the last few years?
-Fuelled by events like COVID, The Great Resignation and remote work, organizations have been trying to understand what their employees truly need in order to stay content and thrive within their metaphorical walls.
+Fuelled by recent events like COVID, The Great Resignation, remote work, and economic uncertainty organizations have been trying to understand what their employees truly need in order to stay content and thrive within their metaphorical walls.
 And it has been a struggle.
-A recent Gallup report indicated that as much as 85% of the world’s workforce is currently disengaged.
+A Gallup report indicated that as much as 80% of the world’s workforce is currently disengaged.
 It’s a staggering statistic, but one that companies need to take seriously if they want to attract, hire and retain the best talent.

-We recently took a temperature check on this topic with over 500 Talent and HR leaders during our latest SocialTalent Live event.
+We took a temperature check on this topic with over 500 Talent and HR leaders during a recent SocialTalent Live event.
 Through a series of polls, we gained key insights into what global organizations are saying about engaging and retaining talent.
 Let’s take a look…

 Why is employee engagement so important?